Reviews You Can Rely On

 Our Verdict

 The Troy Lee Designs Ruckus continues its reign as our Top Pick for Gravity Riders.
 These shorts have a relaxed baggy look that retains a clean and tidy appearance.
 The sturdy construction and materials have enough heft to feel comfortable charging down some gnarly terrain and these shorts play well with all styles of knee pads.
 While they are longer and heavier duty, they are still comfortable doing some healthy doses of pedaling, but there are better options for big rides.
 The Ruckus shorts don't come cheap, but we feel the performance, design, and quality are impressive.
-Check out how it compares to the competition in our article on the best mountain bike shorts.
+Check out how it compares to the competition in our review of mountain bike shorts.

 REASONS TO BUY